 Raul Khajimba, Moscow-backed Abkhazia’s leader resigned the post of the “president” on Sunday evening.
 The announcement comes as hundreds of protesters moved from occupied “presidential headquarters” towards the “presidential residence.”

-- ‘Snap Elections’ in Occupied Abkhazia Slated for March 22
+- ‘Repeat Polls’ in Occupied Abkhazia Slated for March 22

 - Top ‘Court’ Declares Results of Abkhaz ‘Presidential Polls’ Invalid

-Protesters however demanded immediate voluntary resignation from Khajimba, who would otherwise remain as the leader of the occupied region until the new leader’s election through the snap polls.
+Protesters however demanded immediate voluntary resignation from Khajimba, who would otherwise remain as the leader of the occupied region until the new leader’s election through the repeat polls.

-Amid Thursday’s unrest that demanded Khajimba’s resignation and snap polls, Abkhaz “parliament” asked Khajimba step down, but the latter refused.
+Amid Thursday’s unrest that demanded Khajimba’s resignation and repeat polls, Abkhaz “parliament” asked Khajimba step down, but the latter refused.

 Khajimba vowed on Friday to appeal top “court’s” ruling that declared September runoffs void in “the Presidium of the Supreme Court.”